Student life modules

 Complete our online modules to help you settle in, stay safe, and take care of your wellbeing.

 Our respectful relationships module is an important step in preparing for student life.
-Students living in halls are also sent modules on hall life to get ready to join our community.
+Students living in halls are also sent modules on halls life to get ready to join our community.

-Sign up for and complete the online modules using Chrome or Firefox, because Internet Explorer and Safari are not supported.
-All new students in Trimester 1, 2022 have been sent the password by email.
-For support, email email@example.com.
+Sign up for and complete the online modules using Chrome or Firefox.
+All new students in Trimester 1, 2023 will be sent the password by email.
+For support, email firstname.lastname@example.org.

 The first module to complete is respectful relationships.

 Complete the online module on respectful relationships and go into the draw to win heaps of prizes:

 - Extreme Pro Wireless Qi Fast Chargers

 - Instax instant camera